Apply Now

 Step Five:

-You should pay very careful attention to all the details given in the links above, and the instructions on the King’s and Imperial online application forms.
-As preliminary indication, whichever institution(s) you are applying to, you will need:
+You should pay very careful attention to all the details given in the instructions linked above, and the instructions on the King’s online application forms.
+As preliminary indication, you will need:

 • Your research proposal (which must be submitted with your application).